SENERGY-Platform/client-connector-updater/README.md

 #### gupfiles

-By providing a `gupfile` the gateway-updater knows that a gateway resides in the dictionary.
+By providing a `gupfile` the gateway-updater can determine that a gateway is present in the dictionary.
 The `gupfile` contains a list of Python packages the gateway depends on and the desired version of theses packages.
 Please use the following format `<python package>,<version>` and see the below `gupfile` example for further explanation:

     sepl-connector-client,3.0.3
     paho-mqtt,1.3.1